 See the team entry for the bulk of the history.

 Tremors and discrepancies in Opal City

-- The three Masters had stolen tech, which Shakedown’s power could feed, to cure Heatstroke and Coldsnap.
+- The three Masters had stolen tech, which Shakedown’s abilities could power, to cure Heatstroke and Coldsnap.

-- It failed, and supercharged Shakedown for a while.
+- It failed, but supercharged Shakedown for a while.
 He thus easily beat back his opponents.

-- Then come the energy backdraft, leaving all three Masters weakened.
-And thus an easy prey for Bobo.)
+- Then came the energy backdraft, leaving all three Masters weakened.
+And thus an easy prey for Benetti.

 The end… or maybe not, because, like, y’know

 In 2002, Shakedown worked kidnapping with New-Wave again.